 US and European markets have already recovered today from the sell-off following Trump’s victory.
 While the longer-term market impact of Trump’s victory is uncertain, corporate earnings may benefit from lower taxes, less regulation, and faster growth, helping boost both the US credit and equity markets.
-On the other hand, higher real yields caused by increased GDP growth, and rising inflation would be negative for the US Treasury markets.
+On the other hand, higher real yields caused by increased GDP growth, and rising would be negative for the US Treasury markets.

 Trump’s impact on the Federal Reserve will not be immediate.
 While Trump has been critical of Yellen, he cannot remove her as Chairman of the Federal Reserve until the end of her term in February 2018.
 However, he can appoint governors to fill the three vacancies coming up in 2017.

 The Trump presidency may see rising US Treasury yields and inflation expectations, in response to the following factors:

 - The anticipated rate increase in December.
 We believe that the Federal Reserve may raise rates in December based on continued steady economic and inflation data.
 Should growth and inflation pick up from pro-growth policies, we might see a more aggressive Federal Reserve response in 2017.

 - Potential increases in deficit spending to fund tax cuts and increased infrastructure and defense spending.

 - Stable or improving US growth and improving global growth, as reflected in recent increase in global Purchasing Manager Indices.
 Higher growth may be accompanied by higher real yields or higher inflation.